Healthdirect Free Australian health advice you can count on.

 What is cardiovascular exercise?

-Cardiovascular exercise, also called aerobic exercise or 'cardio' for short, includes any activity that increases your heart rate and breathing, sweating and overall blood flow.
+It is sometimes called aerobic exercise.
+Aerobic exercise is any activity that increases your heart rate, breathing, sweating and overall blood flow.
 Some examples include:

 What are the health benefits of cardiovascular exercise?